villekf/OMEGA-doc/docs/source/usage.rst

 Built-in support is available for cylindrical PET scanners with block/bucket type setting (as shown in :doc:`geometry`).
 If the below parameters are specified correctly, the coordinates are computed automatically.

 A necessary parameter to input is ``options.blocks_per_ring``, which is the number of blocks/buckets in the transaxial direction.
-This is the total number of blocks/buckets as shown in the geometry page in the transaxial direction, i.e. when looking to the bore.
+This is the total number of blocks/buckets as shown on the geometry page in the transaxial direction, i.e. when looking to the bore.

-This is not necessary parameter and is only necessary if there are gaps between adjacent rings. ``options.linear_multip`` is the number of blocks/buckets in the axial direction, i.e. when moving along the bore direction.
+This is not a necessary parameter and is only necessary if there are gaps between adjacent rings. ``options.linear_multip`` is the number of blocks/buckets in the axial direction, i.e. when moving along the bore direction.

 Instead of using the above, it is also possible to use ``options.cryst_per_block_axial`` instead, IF there are no gaps between the rings.
-Otherwise, this should be number of crystals per block in the axial direction.
+Otherwise, this should be the number of crystals per block in the axial direction.
 Multiplying this with the above ``linear_multip`` has to be the total number of rings!

-A necessary parameter is also ``options.cryst_per_block`` which is the number of crystals per block in the transaxial direction.
+A necessary parameter is also ``options.cryst_per_block``, which is the number of crystals per block in the transaxial direction.
 This multiplied with ``options.blocks_per_ring`` has to equal the number of crystals per ring!

-If there are gaps between the rings, these can be input into ``options.ringGaps`` and the number of elements should equal to ``options.linear_multip`` - 1.
+If there are gaps between the rings, these can be input into ``options.ringGaps`` and the number of elements should equal ``options.linear_multip`` - 1.
 The gaps are the size of the gap in mm.
 This is required ONLY if there are gaps!
 Default assumption is no gaps!

 ``options.diameter`` is a compulsory parameter that is the distance diameter of the bore.

-The crystal pitch in mm (size) is compulsory and is defined for transaxial direction with ``options.cr_p`` and for axial with ``options.cr_pz``.
+The crystal pitch in mm (size) is compulsory and is defined for the transaxial direction with ``options.cr_p`` and for axial with ``options.cr_pz``.

 The transaxial FOV is defined by ``options.FOVa_x`` for the vertical/row size and ``options.FOVa_y`` for the horizontal/column. ``options.FOVa_y`` can be omitted, but ``options.FOVa_x`` has to be input!